 - Implementing a load balancer which should work in a few balancing modes that everyone will have to implement using Project Reactor.

 - Working with Blocking API.
-In this task, the student will be required to adopt a blocking JPA repository using Project Reactor Scheduler API and operators which affect on which thread processing is happening.
+In this task, the student will be required to adopt a blocking JPA repository using Project Reactor Scheduler API.

-- Working with Backpressure on a sample of data uploading and external service API which has a strict limitation on a number of requests/second and some limitations on how data should be sent.
-In this example, attendees will have to brainstorm on how to follow all the limitations put by external service and write their implementation as elegant as possible using Project Rector API only.
+- Working with Backpressure on a sample of data uploading and external service API which has a strict limitation on the number of requests/second and some limitations on how data should be sent.

 - Managing distributed transactions or simply talking implementing orchestrated saga pattern using Project Reactor.